beast-dev/doc/tutorials/second_tutorial/second_tutorial.md

 {% include image.html file="tracer.png" prefix="/tutorials/second_tutorial/" %}<br />

-Tracer immediately shows that the [ESS values](ess_tutorial) for all the continuous parameters are more than sufficient to terminate the analysis.
+From the Tracer window, it's clear that the [ESS values](ess_tutorial) for all the continuous parameters are more than sufficient to terminate the analysis.
 Note that [ESS values](ess_tutorial) should not be used/estimated for categorical or discrete parameters, and neither for the posterior, likelihood and prior density samples.
 However, for those latter estimates, low [ESS values](ess_tutorial) may reflect underlying problems in estimating certain parameters, so they do have their use for such densities.
 For discrete parameters, it may be of interest to inspect the traces of those parameters so that proper convergence towards the posterior distribution can be assessed.